-Tables 2-4 provide additional information relative to motor vehicle stops in 2020 by the University of Texas System Police.
-These data are required to be collected by the University of Texas System Police under the Texas Code of Criminal Procedure Article 2.133.
+Table 3 below provides additional information relative to motor vehicle stops in 2021 by the University of Texas System Police Department.
+The data are required to be collected by the University of Texas System Police Department under the Texas Code of Criminal Procedure Article 2.133.